peckjd/cpsc318/lab02/README.md

     - Install it locally by modifying your .bashrc file
 - Reload your current shell from your new .bashrc file: `source ~/.bashrc`
 - Notice how your bash prompt changed.
-- **OQE** Take a screenshot of your terminal showing your new bash prompt
-- **QUESTIONS**
+- **QUESTIONS 1-3**
-    1. What are the permissions of your .bashrc file?
+    - What are the permissions of your .bashrc - file?
-    2. Who has permission to edit this file?
+    - Who has permission to edit this file?
-    3. Who has permission to read this file?
+    - Who has permission to read this file?

 ### Managing users and groups
 Normally, workstations and servers are joined to a domain that manages user and group creation.
 We do not have a domain and are going to manually create several users and groups during this lab.